20091231

 and when he cries to me

-about how his arthritis
+about how his arthritis is bad

 his own daughter rejects him, he's sad